Chinese famine of 1928–1930: Death by violence

+Death by plague

+Many people also died because of the plague, or because of suicide or starvation, and their dead bodies had not been buried.
+All dead bodies were thrown into a big hole, human bodies and animal bodies mixed.
+The reason as to why these bodies could not be buried is because surrounding villages kept throwing bodies into this big hole.
+In addition, some people would dig the graves, to eat recently dead bodies or to collect money.
+In ancient Chinese culture, when a person died, their children would also bury something they used with them.
+Usually, there would be pottery, in rich people's graves there would be gold, silver and jewelry.
+Some people would dig rich people's graves for these valuables.
+Bodies that could not be buried and bodies that were dug out produced the plague.

 Death toll

 Gansu's population in 1922 was 6,403,339, before the famine struck in 1928 its population likely reached 7 million.
 Of which, an estimate of 2.5-3.0 million of Gansu people died.
 Shaanxi's population in 1928 was 11,802,446, an estimate of 3 million died.
 In total 6 million died.
 Some put the mortality as high as 10 million.